Azure/azure-signalr/specs/Protocol.md

 ## Terms

-* SignalR Azure SDK - The package which is responsible to connect the SignalR Azure service.
-* SignalR Service - SignalR Azure Service is deployed on Azure.
 * Clients - browser or the other client which want to access the SignalR App.
 * MessageWrapper - Protocol used between SignalR Azure SDK and SignalR Service.
 It wrapps original Clients message.